Motivational Quotes for Sales Team to Achieve Targets

 L for Loyalty: A sales officer must be loyal to both the company and clients.
 They should not hide any information.

-E for Efficient: A sales rep has to work in a strategic way to achieve daily, monthly, and yearly targets using the least amount of waste of time, energy, or resources.
+E for Efficiency: A sales rep has to work strategically to achieve daily, monthly, and yearly targets with the least waste of time, energy, or resources.
 They have to know which clients are more important.

-S for Support: A good sales officer always supports the customers after sales.
+S for Support: A good sales officer always supports customers after the sale.
 After-sales service support leads to bringing more clients and higher customer satisfaction.

 2. Follow Rules: 3HHH

 The 3HHH refers to Hand, Heart, and Head.
-A successful sale officers work with Hand, Heart, and Head.
-The best output comes from those who use hand, head, and heart to convince their clients.
+A successful sales officer works with Hand, Heart, and Head.
+The best output comes from those who use their hands, heads, and hearts to convince their clients.
 There are two types of people, thinkers and feelers.
 The thinker uses the brain (Logic) and the feeler uses the heart (emotion) to analyze objects and situations.
 A sales representative or agent must use Hand, Heart, and Head to convince clients and leave a lasting impression by doing something notable.

-3. 80 percent of sales require at least 5 follow-ups
+3. 80 percent of sales require at least five follow-ups

-According to scholars, 80% sell completely after 5 times of follow-up by a sales representative.
+According to scholars, 80% of sales are completed after 5 follow-ups by a sales representative.

 First Time Follow-up: The client may forget your product and services.